Countly/countly-server/bin/upgrade/15.03/readme.md

 1) Download new countly version 15.03.x

-2) Unzip package into your Countly directory
+2) Unzip package into your Countly directory overwriting existing files

 3) Run the upgrade script